nandofioretto/smart_homes_device_schedule/README.md

 # SHDS-simulator

-This repository contains the sources of the SH-MGM algorithm and of the DCOP simulator used in Section 5.2 of [ref.
-1].
+This repository contains the sources of the SH-MGM algorithm and of the DCOP simulator used in Section 5.2 of [1].

 ## References